SudoDotDog/Brontosaurus/docs/submodule-sdk.md

+---
+title: Submodule and SDK Status and List
+layout: default
+---

 # Submodule and SDK Status and List

 You may want to integrate Brontosaurus auth with your favorite language, here is a link!